affinity226/ftpbeat/README.md

 Ftpbeat still on beta.

 #### To Do:
-* Add support for sFtp
+* Support for ssh key
+* Support encrypted password

 ## Features